 2. Right Inbox

 BrandsEye can provide accurate sentiment analysis about your product and service.
-It provides users with historical Twitter data that can be used for market research or additional analysis.
+Unlike most PR tools, it provides users with historical X data that can be used for market research or additional analysis.

-MixMax is a terrific email tracking service that is a Chrome extension in Gmail.
+MixMax is a terrific email prospecting service that works as a Chrome extension in Gmail.
 It provides more options in the email and allows you to add an interactive poll, slideshows, Q&As, etc. Using this tool can help you save time trying to schedule meetings and get responses from people.

 5. Snov.io

-Snov.io is a multifunctional software that offers a set of different tools such as email finder, email verifier, email drip campaigns, email warmup, email tracker, and a sales CRM that comes as an absolutely free addition to any Snov.io plan you choose.
+Snov.io is a multifunctional software that offers different PR tools such as email finder, email verifier, email drip campaigns, email warmup, email tracker, and a sales CRM as a free addition to any Snov.io plan you choose.

 Pricing: Snov.io provides a forever free plan with limited features.
 Paid plans start at $30 per month.